majiao2/quartz/content/posts/生涯·长河/Week 1 In-Class Activity.md

 - **Overall Trends (Total Data)**:

     - When we combine all environments, **Tablet** becomes the most common note-taking method overall (34.9%), followed by **Laptop** (27.9%).
+## Conclusion:

+Simpson's Paradox is **not** present in this dataset.
+The trends within each study environment (Silent, Background Noise, Music) are consistent with the overall trends when aggregated.
+For example, **Tablet** is consistently the most common method in both the **Silent** and **Music** environments, and it also becomes the most common method when the data is combined.
+Thus, there is no reversal of trends between the individual environments and the overall data that would characterize **Simpson's Paradox**.
+We also tried other combinations and did not find any potential instances of Simpson's Paradox.

 # What patterns did you discover?
 # Which visualization method was most effective and why?